 John Wallrodt (Computer applications in archaeology) Senior Research Associate.

-Cincinnati continues to emphasize a balanced approach to Classical antiquity that prepares our graduates for careers in Classics as well as archaeology and art history.
+Cincinnati emphasizes a balanced approach to Classical antiquity that prepares our graduates for careers in Classics as well as archaeology and art history.
 We encourage advanced study in ancient history and in at least one of the ancient languages, Greek or Latin.
-Two ancient historians are in residence: Peter van Minnen, and Marion Kruse.
+Three ancient historians are in residence: Peter van Minnen, Marion Kruse, and Calloway Scott.
 Students may also study with any of the several faculty at Hebrew Union College, conveniently situated just across the street from UC.
-Archaeologists in the Department of Anthropology at UC include Susan Allen, Sarah Jackson, Alan P. Sullivan III, and Ken Tankersley
+Archaeologists in the Department of Anthropology at UC include Susan Allen, Sarah Jackson, and Ken Tankersley.

 The Department officially supports archaeological fieldwork and post-fieldwork study at Pylos (Greece), Apollonia (Albania), the Athenian Agora (Greece), Knossos (Greece), Pompeii (Italy), Tharros (Sardinia), Gordion (Turkey), and Caesarea Maritima (Israel).
 It also sponsors the publication program of the University of Cincinnati Excavations at Ayia Irini, Keos, Greece, and Troy in Turkey.